stytchauth/vercel-mcp-example/README.md

 # Vercel + Stytch MCP Server

-This is a NextJS Application server that composes three functions:
+This repository contains:
-* A static website built using React and Vite on top of [Worker Assets](https://developers.cloudflare.com/workers/static-assets/)
+- A toy TODO App website built using NextJS
-* A REST API built using Hono on top of [Workers KV](https://developers.cloudflare.com/kv/)
-* A [Model Context Protocol](https://modelcontextprotocol.io/introduction) Server built using on top of [Workers Durable Objects](https://developers.cloudflare.com/durable-objects/)
+- A [Model Context Protocol](https://modelcontextprotocol.io/introduction) Server built with [@vercel/mcp-adapter](https://github.com/vercel/mcp-adapter)

 User and client identity is managed using [Stytch](https://stytch.com/).
-Put together, these three features show how to extend a traditional full-stack application for use by an AI agent.
+Put together, these features show how to extend a traditional full-stack application for use by an AI agent.

 This demo uses the [Stytch Consumer](https://stytch.com/b2c) product, which is purpose-built for Consumer SaaS authentication requirements.
 B2B SaaS applications should evaluate Stytch's [B2B](https://stytch.com/b2b) product as well.